-- 1. First offense: A fine of \$25.00 following the guidelines established in the Statement of Student Rights, Freedoms, and Responsibilities.
-Students entering college housing units in the morning hours before inter-visitation hours will be fined a minimum of \$25.00.
-Students using restrooms designated for the opposite sex will be fined a minimum of \$25.00. - 2.
-Second and subsequent offenses within a semester: A fine of \$50.00, plus disciplinary action.
-The fine system will be set forth in (1) above plus disciplinary action following the guidelines established in the Statement on Student Rights, Freedoms, and Responsibilities.
+- 1. First offense is a minimum of \$50.
+This includes students entering college housing units in the morning hours before intervisitation hours and students using restrooms designated for the opposite sex. - 2.
+Second and subsequent offenses within a semester: A fine of \$100.00, plus disciplinary action.